hello-robot/stretch_tutorials/getting_started/quick_start_guide_re2.md

 The recommended power down procedure is

-1. Place a clamp on the mast below the shoulder to prevent dropping
+1. Place a clamp on the mast below the shoulder to prevent a slow drop (if this is a concern)
 2. Shutdown the computer from the Desktop
 3. When the laser range finder has stopped spinning, turn off the main power switch
 4. Attach the charger